craftingcity/The-Known-World/Custom Class - Psion.md

 At second level, when you invoke a Telepathy Discipline on your turn as a Full Action, you may invoke a second Telepathy Discipline as a Bonus Action this turn.

 #### Near Perfect Clarity
-At sixth level, when you invoke a Clairsentience Discipline on your turn,
+At sixth level, when you invoke a Clairsentience Discipline on your turn, you may expend one additional Effort to ignore the Concentration requirements of a Discipline.

 #### Warded Mind
-At tenth level, you gain resistance to psychic damage and advantage on Saving Throws versus psionic effects.
+At tenth level, you gain resistance to psychic damage and advantage on Saving Throws versus psionic or mind-effecting spell effects.

 #### Six-Eyed Mystic
 At fourteenth level, when you target a creature with a Discipline, you may target any number of additional creatures by expending two additional Effort for every additional target.